reproducible-reporting/stepup-core/docs/advanced_topics/variable_substitution.md

 When using variables like `${MYVAR}` in path-like arguments, the variable must exist or an exception is raised.

-## Try the following
+## Try the Following

-- Run StepUp without defining `MYVAR`, i.e. just `stepup -n -w1`.
+- Run StepUp without defining `MYVAR`: `stepup -n -w1`.
   As explained above, this raises an exception.
-- Run StepUp by also defining `MYNAME`, i.e. `MYVAR=foo MYNUM=1 stepup -n -w1`.
+- Run StepUp by also defining `MYNUM`: `MYVAR=foo MYNUM=1 stepup -n -w1`.
   Now the string `'1'` is shown in the output `dst_foo.txt`.
-  Note that environment variables are always strings, and need to converted to other types is needed.
+  Note that environment variables are always strings, and need to be converted to other types if needed.